weaversa/cryptol-course/labs/Language/Basics.md

 ```
 /**
   * A totally made up identifier for pedagogical purposes.
 It is
-  * used elsewhere for demonstation of something or other.
+  * used elsewhere for demonstration of something or other.
   */
 mask = 7
 ```